Fast growth pushes an unprofitable no-code startup into the public markets: Inside Monday.com’s IPO filing – TechCrunch

 This is great news for the startup, its employees and its investors.
 From 2019 to 2020, Monday.com grew its revenues from $78.1 million to $161.1 million, or 106%.

 From Q2 2019 to Q3 2019, the company added around $4 million in revenue.
 From Q2 2020 to Q3 2020, that number was $6.1 million.
 More recently, the company’s revenue added $7.6 million from Q3 2020 to Q4 2020, which accelerated to $8.8 million from the final quarter of 2020 to the first quarter of 2021.
 Of course, from an ever-larger base, the company’s growth rate may decline.
-But the super-clean and obvious expanding sequential revenue gains at the company are solid.
+But the super clean and obvious expanding sequential revenue gains at the company are solid.

 The fact that it added so much top line in recent quarters also helps explain why Monday.com is going public now.
 Sure, the markets are still near record highs and the pandemic is fading, but just look at that consistent growth!
 It’s investor catnip.